emmajanedrews/base-template/_posts/2017-11-30-make-your-holiday-season-fun-with-our-activity-guide.md

 Info: 561-863-0012.

-**December 5 through 12 and December 14 through 16:** Festival of Trees—Ann Norton Sculpture Gardens, 2051 S. Flagler Drive, West Palm Beach.
+**December 5-12 and December 14-16:** Festival of Trees—Ann Norton Sculpture Gardens, 2051 S. Flagler Drive, West Palm Beach.
 Admission is $15 for members and seniors, $20 for non-member adults, and $7 for children.

 Info: 561-832-5328.

-**December 5 and December 11:** The Symphonic Band of the Palm Beaches holiday concerts, featuring the music of Sousa and Tchaikovsky and holiday favorites.
+**December 5 and 11:** The Symphonic Band of the Palm Beaches holiday concerts, featuring the music of Sousa and Tchaikovsky and holiday favorites.
 December 5, Duncan Theatre, Lake Worth; December 11, Eissey Campus Theatre in Palm Beach Gardens.
 Both shows start at 7:30 p.m.

 Info: 561-832-3115.